JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 {{< callout type="warning" >}}
-Always make comprehensible **designs & docs** for all the parties involved in the project
+Always make comprehensible **Designs & Docs** for all the parties involved in the project
 {{< /callout >}}